Definition Essay: Writing Guide, 6 Types & 30 Topics

 7. Conclude the Essay

-Summarize all the central ideas discussed and restate your thesis.
+Summarize your essay with all the main ideas discussed and restate your argument.
 Leave your reader with a reflection on the term and its significance.
 This could be an insight you gained while researching and writing the essay or broader insight on the ways the term influences our understanding of the world.

 30 Definition Essay Topics